-On April 26, 2013, the Commission authorized issuance of a General Lease - Recreational Use to Ray Mayer and Robin Mayer for the use and maintenance of an existing pier previously authorized by the Commission; and use and maintenance of one existing mooring buoy not previously authorized by the Commission (C61, April 26, 2013).
-On April 19, 2018, the Commission authorized an amendment of lease and revision of rent (C32, April 19, 2018).
-That lease expired on April 25, 2023.
+On October 19, 2012, the Commission authorized issuance of a General Lease-Recreational Use to James A. Astorian and Kathrin C. Astorian for the use and maintenance of an existing pier, boathouse with boat lift, and two mooring buoys previously authorized by the Commission; and use and maintenance of two boat lifts not previously authorized by the Commission (Item 21, October 19, 2012).
+On November 29, 2017, the Commission authorized an amendment of lease and revision of rent to James A. Astorian and Kathrin C. Astorian for the use and maintenance of an existing pier, boathouse with boat lift, two boat lifts, and two mooring buoys (Item 21, November 29, 2017).
+That lease expired on October 19, 2022.